-If you have prior felony convictions, even if they are non-DUI offenses, the prison term for an Aggravated DUI can be substantially longer than 3.75 years.
+If you have prior felony convictions, even if they are non-DUI offenses, then the prison term for an Aggravated DUI can be substantially longer than 45 months.
 In some cases, the punishment could increase to 15 years in prison.

-Aggravated DUI is a class 4 felony in Arizona, with the exception of an Aggravated DUI that is the result of having a minor under the age of 15 in the car, which is a Class 6 felony.
+Aggravated DUI is a Class 4 felony in Arizona, except for an Aggravated DUI that is the result of having a minor under the age of 15 in the car, which is a Class 6 felony.

-If you are charged with an Aggravated DUI for having two DUIs in the previous 7 years, for having a suspended or revoked license, or for driving the wrong way on the highway, then you face a mandatory minimum of four years in prison, even if you are granted probation.
-This is unique to any other offense in Arizona.
+If you are charged with an Aggravated DUI for having two DUIs in the previous 7 years, or for having a suspended or revoked license, or for driving the wrong way on the highway, then you face a mandatory minimum of 4 years in prison, even if you are granted probation.
+This is unique compared to any other offense in Arizona.

 An Aggravated DUI is also a permanent felony conviction on your record.
-A felony conviction suspends certain civil rights, such as your right to vote, possess a firearm, hold public office or serve as a juror.
-A felony conviction on your record may cause you to lose your job or future employment opportunities.
-It may also affect your ability to hold a professional license, security clearance or fingerprint clearance card, and can make it difficult to find housing or secure loans.
+A felony conviction suspends certain civil rights, such as your right to vote, possess a firearm, hold public office, or serve as a juror.
+A felony conviction on your record could cause you to lose your job or future employment opportunities.
+It might also affect your ability to hold a professional license, security clearance, or fingerprint clearance card, and can make it difficult to find housing or secure loans.

 The right defense can save you from the potential consequences mentioned above.
 The Rosenstein Law Group is on the cutting edge of DUI defense, combining aggressive tactics with proven defenses.

 If you are facing felony Aggravated DUI charges, do not wait to hire an experienced attorney to represent you in court.
 You need an aggressive firm that will make sure your rights are protected.
 Contact the Rosenstein Law Group anytime, day or night, to schedule a free consultation and case evaluation.
-Call 480-248-7666 or contact us online.
+Call 480-248-7666, or contact us online.